 After a good 20 minutes, we could see through the windscreen again but the fog hadn’t cleared up.
 I triple checked the map - we couldn’t miss Cape Cross, there was only one road leading to it, along the eery Skeleton Coast.
 It was a ghostly and depressing drive, with only sand and grey fog around us, and the occasional beam of bypassing headlights.
-4 th check in the map, 45 km to Cape Cross from Hentiesbaai, which we’d just passed, we’d be there in about 40 mins tops (speed limit was 100km/h).
+4th check on the map, 45 km to Cape Cross from Hentiesbaai, which we’d just passed, we’d be there in about 40 mins tops (speed limit was 100km/h).
 Except that an hour later we were STILL driving on that same gloomy road (we could see the Ocean now though) and nothing.
 It didn’t make sense.
 Another 10 minutes and suddenly, a signpost indicating the upcoming ‘Mile 108’ in a few kilometres made my stomach sink.
 Mile 108 was supposed to be 35km after Cape Cross.
 We had managed to get lost on a straight road.

 250 000 seals yelling, wailing, barking, suckling, fighting and…smelling.
 They stank terribly We didn’t stay long, but it was fascinating to watch them roll and loll around.
-This place is where Portuguese explorer XXX landed for the first time in Namibia, in the 14th Century (though the country was only colonised much later by the Germans, in the 1800s).
+This place is where Portuguese explorer Diogo Cão landed for the first time in Namibia, in the 14th Century (though the country was only colonised much later by the Germans, in the 1800s).

-That done, we were ready for some sun again. about 5 minutes after we turned inland, we escaped the cold fog and were almost sweating in the Namibian sun.
+That done, we were ready for some sun again.
+About 5 minutes after we turned inland, we escaped the cold fog and were almost sweating in the Namibian sun.
 What a pleasant contrast.
 Quick change of clothes and driver and off we were again.
 It was almost noon.

 The road was incredibly scenic - for a change ;).
 I didn’t think Namibia had more landscapes to hide but how wrong I was.
 Wide plains with purple mountains in the distance outlined our drive to the small (and sad) town of Uis, where we stopped for fuel and were harassed by locals to buy their gemstones.
 This town used to be very industrial, providing employment though the exploitation of tin, but the mines shut down as Namibia became Independent.
 So now the locals go in the mountains and find heaps and heaps of rose quartz, Kgalagadi Jade and many many more sorts.
-As we refuel, a young man came up to us and we started chatting.
+As we refuel, a young man comes up to us and we start chatting.
 He wants to sell us some stones.
 I ask for the price of one but he tells me one is too expensive so I need to buy 5.
 Logical.
 ‘It is how business works’ he tells us.
 I really only wanted one, but he insisted I take more, because in fact, all he wanted was N$ 100 (about £7) and felt bad that I only get one for that price.

 The wide plains gave way to smaller ones in a backdrop of high, round, red boulders, the dirt became orange, and we were oo-ing at every new bend in the road, especially as we passed a signpost bearing a warning regarding elephants: we were officially in Damaraland.
 However, we’d been driving for 7 hours and were starting to get tired.
 A short stop on the side of the road to buy some handmade jewellery from a Herero woman (they have incredible dresses and hats as their traditional clothes) gave us the opportunity to stretch our legs, and once again off we were.